 “Working with Microsoft forms to create a survey for the food truck vendors was something I really enjoyed,” Jayson said.
 “I got to ask more about their companies and certain questions about their certifications.”

 Mentor Chris Harris would occasionally invite Jayson to listen in on meetings with contractors.
 Later, he tasked him with telephone outreach to subcontractors looking to submit proposals on bid packages.
 Jayson said this exercise helped him improve his speech.

 “For me, it was about my communication skills … pronunciation of words.
 I’m working on that,” Jayson said.

 Along with being mindful of Jayson’s desire to pursue a career in engineering, Harris said he had Jayson “get to know himself.”
 He asked Jayson to take a Myers-Briggs Type Indicator (MBTI) test to learn more about his study habits and how he feels about being alone versus being around people.
 Before his time ended, Harris had Jayson create a PowerPoint presentation with a snapshot of who he is today that he can look back on to see how much he’s grown.

 “I tried to include elements that will be transferable to his experiences in the future,” Harris said.

-Before the internship wrapped, Jayson worked with the Urban Alliance team to develop a post-high school plan, draft a resume, create a LinkedIn profile, and have open-ended conversations about what college might be like.
-Professional development is a critical component of the internship experience, and students can follow up with the organization afterward if they have questions.
+Before the paid internship wrapped, Jayson worked with the Urban Alliance team to develop a post-high school plan, draft a resume, create a LinkedIn profile, and have open-ended conversations about what college might be like.
+Professional development is a critical component of the paid internship experience, and students can follow up with the organization afterward if they have questions.

 For Jayson, one of his fondest memories at the OPC was helping to build picnic lunch benches for workers at the site.
 But a key takeaway for him was time spent on self-development.